fallen-icarus/cardano-swaps/README.md

 For example, after Alice deposits DJED into the swap to claim USDC, Bob can now use the swap to convert his USDC to DJED by paying a 1% fee.
 Either way, Charlie makes 1% per swap and *is paid directly in the stablecoin being deposited*.
-And since the stablecoins are supposed to be 1:1 with the US dollar, the only risk is a peg-break.
+And since the stablecoins are supposed to be 1:1 with the US dollar, the only risk is depegging.
 Anyone can be a liquidity provider and profit like Charlie does in this example.

 Being able to treat all stablecoins as a single stablecoin will be a game changer for DeFi.